pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 end
 ```

-The `Product` model just has the following addition, to enable Nested Attributes
+The Product model just has the following addition to enable Nested Attributes
 for the `variants` association:

 ```ruby
 accepts_nested_attributes_for :variants, reject_if: :all_blank, allow_destroy: true
 ```

-Notice the `reject_if :all_blank` option I used.
+Notice the `reject_if :all_blank` option.
 It means that any record
-which attributes are all blank (excluding the value of `_destroy`) will be
+In which attributes are all blank (excluding the value of `_destroy`) will be
-rejected. `reject_if` also supports passing it a Proc which can be used for some
+rejected. `reject_if` also supports passing it a Proc, which can be used for some
-additional validation and checks whether to reject/include the association.
+additional validation, and it also checks whether to reject/include the association.

-There are two other very useful options.
-The first one is the `limit` option
+There are two other useful options.
+The first is the `limit` option
 which specifies the maximum number of records that will be processed.
 The second option is `update_only` which applies to one-to-one associations and
 has a rather interesting behavior.
-If it is set to true, it will only update the
+If it’s set to true, it will only update the
 attributes of the associated record.
-If set to false, upon change it won't touch
+If set to false upon change, it won't touch
 the old record but will create a new one with the new attributes.
 By default it
 is false and will create a new record unless the record includes an `id`
 attribute, which is exactly the reason why we included the `id` attribute in the